drinkataco/cdk-static-site/README.md

 * `CERTICIATE_ARN` - an ARN of an already provisioned certificate to use for the domain alias if you don't want one to be auto provisioned

+## Preview

+See the sister project, [gatsby-typescript-scratch-boilerplate](https://github.com/drinkataco/gatsby-typescript-scratch-boilerplate) to see a preview of this repository deployed!

 ## TODO

 This repository is a working progress.
 Left to do before release is: